 Political press release distribution is the act of distributing your political press releases to relevant online publications.
-It’s a way of getting publicity for an upcoming election or essential issue that you are campaigning for.
+It’s a way of getting publicity for an upcoming election or essential issue you campaign for.

 Essential Strategies To Consider in Political Press Release Distribution

-- Keep the first paragraph short and concise, but include some background information on the topic you are covering
+- Keep the first paragraph short and concise, but include some background information on your topic.

-- Be aware of what type of media outlet will be most receptive to your story- if it’s an exclusive interview with a celebrity, for example, then contact magazines that cater towards celebrities instead of newspapers
+- Be aware of what type of media outlet will be most receptive to your story- if it’s an exclusive interview with a celebrity, for example, then contact magazines that cater to celebrities instead of newspapers.

-- Send a press release to at least 5 different news outlets
+- Send a press release to at least five different news outlets

 - Follow up with the media outlet after sending your press release

-- Be mindful of timing and deadlines for submitting your press releases
+- Be mindful of the timing and deadlines for submitting your press releases

 - Include an image or video in your press releases if possible